fermyon/developer/content/spin/v2/testing-apps.md

 - Each test can perform any setup to their environment by using the APIs available in `spin_test_sdk::bindings::fermyon::spin_test_virt`
 - After requests are made, you can use the APIs in `spin_test_sdk::bindings::fermyon::spin_test_virt` to make assertions that confirm that the request has been responded to (e.g. response status equals 200) or that expected Spin API calls (e.g. `get` to the key/value API) have been made.

 The tests above run inside of WebAssembly.
 Calls, such as Key Value storage and retrieval, never actually leave the WebAssembly sandbox.
 This means your tests are quick and reproducible as you don’t need to rely on running an actual web server, and you don’t need to ensure any of your app’s dependencies are running.
 Everything your app interacts with is mocked for you.
+The isolation benefits from this mocking mean that your application's actual data is never touched.
+There is also the added benefit of reproducibility whereby you never have to worry about leftover data from previous tests.

 <!-- markdownlint-disable-next-line titlecase-rule -->
 ## Configure `spin-test`